lucafilippodangelo/ASP.NET-Delegates-And-Friends/README.md

 Quick Delegate definition:
 a delegate is a method that knows how to refer(call) other methods.

+### //LD TEST002 - nullable

+A "Value Type" can't be null! but sometime I need to map a value from Database that could be null, so I can use nullable.
+ - DateTime date = null; //LD I get an error because a value type can't be null
+ - but I can use NULLABLE: "Nullable<DateTime> date2=null;"
+ - - is possible write like this: "DateTime? date2 =null;"
+ - is impossible assign a nullable to a not nullable

+Some properties:
+ - "HasValue"
+ - "GetValueOrDefault"

+### //LD TEST006 - generics
+Generics allow you to delay the specification of the data type of programming elements in a class or a method, until it is actually used in the program.
+In other words, generics allow you to write a class or method that can work with any data type.

+You write the specifications for the class or the method, with substitute parameters for data types.
+When the compiler encounters a constructor for the class or a function call for the method, it generates code to handle the specific data type.

 ### //LD TEST007 - delegates
 In the example done he start from a method that process a photo, from this method I call many other method(filters) to set this photo.. the point is: any time that I have to do add a filter, do I need to recompile the method? no!